 Jayne Nhaisi and Susanne Ball met in 2009 when Jayne's family moved from New Jersey to Oahu.
 Bonding over their mutual passions for tennis, the beach, hiking and the ocean, they spent many days together enjoying life in Hawaii.
-One day in 2012, they were in the ocean in Lanikai when the concept of sharing Susanne's original paintings on bags and apparel was conceived.
-Well, life got in the way, and it took five years for Bliss Collective to come to fruition, but they were thrilled to finally develop and present the Bliss Hawaii Collection.
-This collection represents the marriage of Jayne's design sense and Susanne's artistic talent.
+One day they were in the ocean in Lanikai when the concept of sharing Susanne's original paintings on bags and apparel was conceived.
+They were thrilled to develop and present the Bliss Hawaii Collection, which represents the marriage of Jayne's design sense and Susanne's artistic talent.

 Jayne Nhaisi, the founder and designer, explains how the experience of moving to Hawaii led her to create Bliss Hawaii.